 Click to download a PDF of the Roomie Emitter Cable Setup Guide.

 Roomie automatically recognizes when many devices it controls change IP address on your network via for instance a DHCP expiration.
-Opening the device editor (tap “Edit” on the Activities page and then tap any device) forces the automatic update and Roomie will notify you when devices it controls have been updated.
-By default, Roomie’s “Always Scan” option is turned on which allows it to recognize these changes without requiring any action from you.
+Opening the device editor (tap “Edit” on the Activities page and then tap any device) forces the automatic update and Roomie will notify you when devices it controls have been updated – the option is also provided to disable such notifications.
+Roomie’s “Always Scan” option allows it to recognize these changes without requiring any action from you.

 For the smoothest control, we recommend reserving Static IP Addresses on your network router for all devices, but this is often not necessary for proper operation with one exception: if you have added a device via the ‘Manual IP’ option, you will need to update the device if it does not have a static IP and its IP Address is changed by your router.
 Automatically discovered devices are automatically updated.
 Some routers rotate IP Addresses as often as every 24 hours, thus in some cases static IPs are quite necessary for proper operation.
 To update a Manual IP device, just open the Edit Device panel for the device and tap the top row with the address.